Course Outline

 Level of Instruction: Basic

 Author Information: Dr. A. Wayne Bruce has B.S. and M.S. degrees in Medical Technology and a Doctorate degree in Higher Education Administration and Statistics from the University of Minnesota.
-He has served as Director of a CLS Program for 25 years and as laboratory Director and Technical Consultant for over 35 years.
-He most recently was Associate Dean at the Northern Ontario School of Medicine.
-Dr. Bruce is President of Bruce North Country Consulting Services LLC and consults to clinical laboratories on laboratory finance, start-up, management, and accreditation.
-He currently directs a clinical laboratory.
-He has numerous publications including a book on quality assurance for the clinical Laboratory and a financial management manual for the Thompson Publishing Group.
+He has served as Director of a Clinical Laboratory Science program for 25 years and as Laboratory Director and Technical Consultant for over 35 years.
+He most recently was an Associate Dean at the Northern Ontario School of Medicine.
+Dr. Bruce was President of Bruce North Country Consulting Services, LLC, and consulted with clinical laboratories on laboratory finance, start-up, management, and accreditation.
+He has numerous publications, including a book on quality assurance for the clinical laboratory and a financial management manual for the Thompson Publishing Group.

-Reviewer Information: Larry Brace, Ph.D., MT(ASCP)SH has over 40 years of experience as a medical laboratory scientist.
+Larry Brace, Ph.D., MLS(ASCP)SH, has over 40 years of experience as a medical laboratory scientist.
 He holds a B.S. degree in Medical Laboratory Sciences and an M.S. degree in Clinical Pathology from Michigan State University and a Ph.D. degree in Pharmacology from the University of Illinois at Chicago.
-He has been an Associate Director of the Medical Technology Program at Michigan State University, Professor of Medical Laboratory Sciences and Professor of Pathology at the University of Illinois at Chicago (UIC).
+He has been an Associate Director of the Medical Laboratory Science program at Michigan State University, Professor of Medical Laboratory Science, and Professor of Pathology at the University of Illinois at Chicago (UIC).
 He was also the Director of Core Laboratories at UIC until his retirement.
-Dr. Brace has published more than 40 articles in major refereed scientific journals and has nearly 100 presentations (abstracts and podium presentations) at major national and international scientific meetings.
+Dr. Brace has published more than 40 articles in scientific journals and has nearly 100 presentations (abstracts and podium presentations) at national and international scientific meetings.